"But I've been smoking for 45 years."

 In several days to several weeks:

-Quitting smoking has additional health benefits, such as decreased risk of peripheral vascular disease, stroke , and chronic lung disease ( bronchitis , emphysema , and asthma ).
-Giving up cigarettes may also reduce your risk of cataracts , macular degeneration , thyroid conditions, hearing loss, erectile dysfunction , dementia , and osteoporosis .
+Quitting smoking has additional health benefits, such as decreased risk of peripheral artery disease, stroke, and chronic lung disease ( bronchitis, emphysema, and asthma).
+Giving up cigarettes may also reduce your risk of cataracts, macular degeneration, thyroid conditions, hearing loss, erectile dysfunction, dementia, and osteoporosis.